-The 2017 Honda Pilot and 2017 Toyota 4Runner are modern looking, highly capable crossovers that appeal to a variety of drivers.
-Many crossover shoppers throughout Denver, Centennial, and Aurora are interested in learning more about each vehicle, so Mile High Honda decided to take a closer look at their performances and features in the following comparison.
+The 2018 Honda Pilot and 2018 Toyota 4Runner are modern looking, highly capable crossovers that appeal to a variety of drivers.
+Many crossover shoppers throughout Denver, Centennial and Aurora are interested in learning more about each vehicle, so Mile High Honda decided to take a closer look at their performance and features in the following comparison.

-Learn about the interiors, safety features, and performances of the 2017 Honda Pilot and 2017 Toyota 4Runner before scheduling a test drive.
+Learn about the interior, safety features, and performance of the 2018 Honda Pilot vs. Toyota 4Runner before scheduling a test drive.

-The 2017 Toyota 4Runner is a well-rounded, reliable crossover SUV.
-However, we think the 2017 Honda Pilot is a better option with its available Collision Mitigation Braking SystemTM, spacious 8-passenger seating, and efficient fuel economy.
+As demonstrated by our 2018 Honda Pilot vs. Toyota 4Runner comparison, the 2018 Toyota 4Runner is a well-rounded, reliable crossover SUV.
+However, we think the 2018 Honda Pilot is a better option, with its available safety features, spacious 8-passenger seating and efficient fuel economy.

-Test drive a 2017 Honda Pilot at Mile High Honda to decide if this is the right crossover for you.
-We proudly serve drivers throughout Denver, Centennial, and Aurora.
+Test drive a 2018 Honda Pilot at Mile High Honda to decide if this is the right crossover for you.
+We proudly serve drivers throughout Denver, Centennial and Aurora.